-13.1.1 Core Strategy Policy CS6: Promoting Barnet's Town Centres sets out that the variety of town centres in the borough all have different roles and functions to play.
+13.1.1 Core Strategy Policy CS6: Promoting Barnet's town centres sets out that the variety of town centres in the borough all have different roles and functions to play.
 The local centres and parades are particularly important for those less mobile including older people, people who are mobility impaired, parents with young children and people without access to a car.

-Table 13.1: National guidance on town centres
+Table 13.1 National guidance relevant to town centres